warodri/robert-test/README.md

 Here I'm using the Carousel component (3rd party component).
 I know that this can be separated into another component which will only show the <img /> for each slide.
 I didn't do that because this is a simple example and because I guess that you want to see if I know how to Bind events back to the parent component and I think that with this you can see it.
 Please let me know if you still want to see how I separate even more this componentent into smaller parts.
 I can do that...

 ##### Video Player
-Here you will see that I put all the functions to manipulate the the Video Player.
-Some companies prefer to have all these methods in a separate file.
-I can do that, of course.
-I decided to do it this way only because of a demo app.
-Please, if you want me to change this and put the code for calling the Video Player functions in a separate file, I can do that.
+All the functions to manipulate the Video Player are located inside common/video.js This is just one way to show how the code can be divided to specific functions.

 ## Project setup